 Academic and research departmentsDepartment of Politics.

-Dr. Theofanis Exadaktylos is a Reader in European Politics.
+Dr. Theofanis Exadaktylos is Professor in European Politics.

 He holds a PhD in Politics from the University of Exeter.
 His doctoral thesis was on the Europeanization of national foreign policies of the member states with particular focus on Greece and Germany.
 He holds an MSc. in European Political Economy: Integration from the London School of Economics, and a BA in Economics and International Relations (Europe and the former USSR) from Tufts University.